 Are you ready to hear one of my favorite ways that you can save time and money on your clothes??
-You probably won’t be surprised by my three-word answer: A CAPSULE WARDROBE!
+You probably won’t be surprised by my three-word answer: AN INTENTIONAL WARDROBE!

-What exactly is a capsule wardrobe?
+What exactly is an intentional wardrobe?
 It’s simple a curated collection of clothes that coordinate with each other.

 Let’s Talk Money